-- A close relative is defined as a spouse, parent, grandparent, sibling, child, grandchild, or in-law.
-You don’t qualify as a close family member simply because you are a cousin of a principal.
+- A close relative is a spouse, parent, grandparent, sibling, child, grandchild, or in-law.

 - A close friend is someone who has known a principal of the company for enough time to be able to judge that person’s capabilities and trustworthiness.
 The relationship must be direct.
-It’s not enough to belong to the same organization, association, or religious group, to be a friend-of-a-friend of a principal, or be connected through some form of social media, such as Facebook, Twitter or LinkedIn.
+It’s not enough to belong to the same organization, association, to be a friend-of-a-friend, or be connected through some form of social media.

-- A close business associate is someone who has enough prior business dealings with a company principal to be able to make a sound judgement about that person’s capabilities and trustworthiness.
-You don’t qualify just because you are a customer or former client, and definitely not if you’re someone who has been approached to invest after a brief acquaintance with a principal.
+- A close business associate is someone who has enough prior business dealings with a company principal to be able to make a sound judgment about that person’s capabilities and trustworthiness.
+You don’t qualify just because you are a customer, client, co-worker, or colleague.

 - Net income before taxes of more than $200,000 consistently over the past two years ($300,000 when combined with a spouse’s net income).